 In the same way that the advent of the microchip and computer technology revolutionized industry, a similar revolution has coincided with the advent of the world wide web and wireless networking technology.
 Today, industrial enterprises have different needs and expectations regarding SCADA technology - in particular, SCADA software.

 Modern SCADA systems that employ updated software are likely to leverage new technologies that allow for a number of advanced features like:

 Most SCADA systems in place today were installed more than 20 years ago, forcing many industries to layer additional management systems on top of their legacy SCADA systems to provide some version of these additional functions and others.

 Using B-Scada's Status Enterprise as an example of modern SCADA software, the many differences from traditional SCADA software are apparent:

 Status Enterprise leverages the power of OPC UA to connect different devices, databases, and systems in a unified information model, enabling high level visualization and analytics on any web device, serving as an Alarm Server, Historian, Analytics Platform, Workflow Server, Maintenance Management System, Reporting System, and Web Server.

 Whether cloud hosted or on premise, Status Enterprise can be deployed as a stand-alone SCADA system or used to integrate data from multiple existing systems and provide interoperability and higher level functions, like HTML5 publication for Web and Mobile access.

-Data connectivity includes OPC UA, OPC DA, SNMP, MQTT, Domoticz, Empress, SQL and ODBC data sources, Excel workbooks, Allen Bradley, Modbus and Siemens S7 devices, as well as Libelium, Advantech Wzzard, and B-Scada sensors.
+Data connectivity includes OPC UA, OPC DA, SNMP, MQTT, Domoticz, RFID, SQL and ODBC data sources, Excel workbooks, Allen Bradley, Modbus and Siemens S7 devices, as well as Libelium, Advantech Wzzard, and B-Scada sensors.
 Custom data sources can also be supported.